ThomasArts/aetmodel/ThreatModel.md

 **Predefined Peer Node** This is a peer that is automatically connected to upon node startup.

 **Spoofing** is an attack in which a person or program successfully masquerades as another by falsifying data, to gain an illegitimate advantage.
+**State Channel** [is an off-chain method for two peers to exchange state updates](https://github.com/aeternity/protocol/tree/master/channels#terms), each node can have multiple state channels and a pair of nodes can also have multiple channels between each other, which should be multiplexed over one connection.
+Epoch nodes come with a state channel web-service API as a reference implementation.

+**Unusable transaction** is a transaction that is well-formed but cannot be completed due to insufficient balance or low value;

 ## System Model